Monday, June 19, 2017

 But the heart, together with all the other organs in the body, is a team player.
 So too, the drums.
 In drumming, control is everything.
 As a drummer I have the power to command and overwhelm the entire band, but, if I exercise that power and drown them out I become persona non grata.

 If I were a chimpanzee like Jane Goodall’s “Mike”, who became the alpha dominant by capitalizing on the noise and confusion caused by his clanging and banging empty fifty gallon oil drums together, then I could dominate all the apes around me with my awesome drum set.
 But humans usually don’t tolerate that kind of domination.
-I would get absolutely nowhere with any band I can think of, unless I exercised restraint, and only quickened the tempo or raised the volume when the composer, conductor, or the other musicians agreed that it was appropriate.
+I would get absolutely nowhere with any band I can think of, unless I exercised restraint.

 There is something about percussion that mirrors normativity itself.
 The huge Silverback Gorilla who beats his chest, the alpha male chimpanzee who slams a tree branch against the ground - these close relatives of ours maintain their absolute dominance by bluffing with loud percussive sounds that signal their power and ambition without the necessity of having to fight it out.